 NANCY KEDERSHA / SCIENCE PHOTO LIBRARY NANCY KEDERSHA / SCIENCE PHOTO LIBRARY

 Osteosarcoma cells.
-Immunofluorescence light micrograph of human osteosarcoma cells stained to show cell proteins and organelles.
-The stains used here have highlighted the structural protein tubulin (green), the mitotic spindle-associated protein astrin, and wheat germ agglutinin (WGA, blue).
-Astrin ensures that the chromosomes are correctly aligned.
-In these non-mitotic cells, astrin is clustered in the nucleolus.
+Immunofluorescence light micrograph of human osteosarcoma cells stained to show cell proteins and organelles, and stressed using the drug clotrimazole.
+The drug induced stress granules and disrupted the glucose metabolism.
+The stains used here have highlighted the structural protein tubulin (green), the mitotic spindle-associated protein astrin (blue), and wheat germ agglutinin (WGA, red).
+Astrin is clustered in the nucleolus.
 WGA is associated with a sugar found in membranes and the nuclear envelope.
 Osteosarcoma is a type of bone cancer.
 Magnification: x1030 when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.